appsquickly/typhoon/README.md

 * You can do dependency injection without a framework/library/container to help you.
 It ___is___ simple after all, and in fact I recommend you do this, at least as an exercise in software design.
 And yes, it is certainly possble that this will be adequate. ___But___, I think its good to have help, if you can get it.
-You can also write tests without a test framework, mocks with out a mock library, software without a compiler/interpreter.
+You can also write tests without a test framework, mocks with out a mock library, software without a compiler.

 * So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last three years.
 In fact, there are now around 15 Dependency Injection frameworks, many following in the footsteps of Google Guice.